Gregory Touhill

-Brigadier General Gregory (Greg) J. Touhill is Director of the world renowned Carnegie Mellon University Software Engineering Institute’s CERT Division.
+Brigadier General Gregory (Greg) J. Touhill is Director of the Carnegie Mellon University Software Engineering Institute’s CERT Division.
 Previously, he was the president of AppGate Federal Group (previously Cyxtera Federal Group).

 He was previously appointed by President Barack Obama as the first Federal Chief Information Security Officer of the United States, stepping down in January, 2017.

 He was previously the Deputy Assistant Secretary, Office of Cybersecurity and Communications, National Programs and Protection Directorate, Department of Homeland Security.
 While at DHS he concurrently served as Director of the National Cybersecurity and Communications Integration Center (NCCIC) during 2014–2015.